JustinRWong/Big-Game-Table_Decoration_Ballot/README.md

 Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).

+## Cast Votes
+Find the Able socket that publishes votes to send to Angular backend on https://glitch.com/~jazzy-singularity.

+The app casts votes on this website: https://jazzy-singularity.glitch.me

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).